[Editor’s note: This story was previously published in March 2019. It has since been updated and republished.]

 Second, CBD has the potential to help solve a huge societal problem.
 Turn on the news, and you’ll eventually find stories about the raging opioid crisis.
 What is less reported is that pharmaceutical companies contributed to the problem with highly addictive painkillers.
 Since CBD is not physically addictive, it could be a viable replacement for many addictive opioids.

 Finally, the U.S. may be the leader of the free world, but it stymies itself with antiquated laws.
 Our neighbors to the north became the first G7 nation to legalize recreational weed, while we still classify cannabis as a Schedule I narcotic.
-Still, our laws will eventually reach the 21st century.
-When they do, marijuana stocks of all stripes should realize their full potential.
+But growing legal momentum, especially with CBD-based medication, suggests we’re turning a corner.

 In the meantime, here are four CBD stocks to consider adding to your portfolio: